 Health Insurance Available for Students

 If a student is not covered under a family insurance plan, we strongly recommend purchasing a plan; the University-endorsed health plan is an option.
 It complies with the Affordable Care Act and protects the student from potentially catastrophic health care costs.

 UW-Systems contracts for voluntary health care insurance for students underinsured or not covered under another plan.Student Assurance Services coordinates and manages the enrollment and eligibility process and is available to assist those with questions.
 By clicking the Student Assurance Services link, you will also have access to details on how to submit claims as well as other helpful resources.

-For preliminary information for both domestic and international plans please use the following: (International student enrollment is processed the UW-Whitewater Office of Global Education.
+For preliminary information for domestic, international and athletics plans please use the following: (International student enrollment is processed the UW-Whitewater Office of Global Education.
 This brochure is for information only)

 Questions about the Affordable Care Act?